c4tom/DreamDevBox/docs/custom-container/enable-blackfire.rst

    * :ref:`custom_scripts_globally`

-5. Start the Devilbox
+5. Start the DreamDevBox
 ---------------------

-The final step is to start the Devilbox with Blackfire.
+The final step is to start the DreamDevBox with Blackfire.

 Let's assume you want to start ``php``, ``httpd``, ``bind`` and ``blackfire``.